USMAN-FAIZYAB-KHAN/Digit-Recognition/README.md

 ---

-Enjoy exploring the **Digit Detection System**!
+Enjoy exploring the **Digit Recognition System**!
 Contributions and feedback are welcome. 😊